(Content note: death, dysfunctional families, serious daddy issues.)

 And now he’s gone forever.

-The potential is gone; the possibilities are eliminated.
+The potential for us is gone forever.
+The possibilities have been eliminated.

 When Ohana Doesn’t Mean Family.

 There’s no ineffable force in the Universe overseeing human relationships and doling out lessons and promises and rewards–or punishments.
 There’s no force in the world that cleans up our loose ends or ties up all our plots into neat boxes with neat bows.
 There’s just a limited amount of time that we get in which we can make a difference–or be a thorn in the side to our fellow human beings.
-Waste it, and we’ll never get it back.
+If we waste it, then we’ll never get it back.

 You can’t control what someone else does, but you can make choices for yourself that move you forward and improve yourself and make your time on this good dark earth time well spent.